 Bluetooth Headband Headphones – Don’t be that person playing apps and videos full blast on the plane!
 Your seat mates (or another family trying to get their kid to nap), will thank you. ;) Our kiddo didn’t even care about having the sound on until he was around 18 months.
 Around 2 he started becoming more familiar with watching shows (sound? shows come with sound?!) so we decided to get some headphones.
 There are tons of headphone options.
 These are kind of cool because they’re foldable so easy to stash in your bag if your kid isn’t using them.
 And since it’s a headband, you don’t usually have the same issue of them tearing them off their head over and over and over again, and no wires to pull or get tangled.
 The only thing I don’t like about these is you do have to charge them.

-Diaper Bag / Day Pack – One of the best baby travel gear items we have because we use it everyday at home too.
+Baby Travel Bag – Ours is like a diaper bag / day pack.
+One of the best baby travel gear items we have because we use it everyday at home too.
 We’re currently use the Patagonia Ultralight Tote 27L as our diaper bag.
 This is the perfect mama backpack and travel bag!
 We copied a mama friend on this one, and now I recommend it to people all the time.
 Especially since it has tote handles, you can wear it like a tote bag on your shoulder or as a backpack.
 Bonus for places like museums that say “no backpacks”, while traveling.
 And it’s really lightweight and fits everything we need for a full day out – with one kid anyway.
 Patagonia seems to always be improving this bag too so there are always deals on the last seasons colors and models.
 We found ours at REI.